Skip to main content

 }

-By customizing the JWT in this way, TechCorp can include valuable information about the impersonation context, making it easier to audit and understand impersonation activities in their system.
+By customizing access token claims in this way, TechCorp can include valuable information about the impersonation context, making it easier to audit and understand impersonation activities in their system.